 Does this mean that you cannot work to bolster your application by participating in a variety of activities?
 Absolutely not!
 Just remember that quality always trumps quantity.
 Admissions committees want to see real commitment when it comes to extracurriculars.
 This means that the longer you participate in an activity, the more impressive it is.
 Volunteering at a homeless shelter once a year is not going to be enough.
 Tutoring kids a couple of times a year is not going to be enough.
 Instead of dispersing your time between 10 projects throughout the year that you think will impress the committee, narrow down to activities you actually want to get involved in and stick to them for at least half a year continuously.
 This should leave you some time to get involved in smaller projects from time-to-time that can help build your application.
-For example, if you lack research experience, get your research assistant cover letter and resume ready and get a part-time research job in the summer while your academic commitments are at a minimal.
+For example, if you lack research experience, get your and resume ready and get a part-time research job in the summer while your academic commitments are at a minimal.
 You might even learn that you love research and then dedicate more time to it, but remember that it is wise to always commit to the quality of the experiences rather than their number.
 While you are expected to have a diversity of experiences, not all of them can be in-depth.
 Stick to the ones you truly enjoy, and they will be the ones that stand out in your application.

 The primary applications give you an opportunity to share these.
 In different systems these sections are named differently: